Ecocide: The Forgotten War Crime

 Although the ICC has not formally declared ecocide in Ukraine, the country’s delegation to COP27 in Sharm el-Sheikh presented a pavilion dedicated to the topic.
 Assistant environment minister for Ukraine, Svitlana Grynchuk, said to The Guardian (UK newspaper), ‘The invasion has killed wildlife, generated pollution and caused social instability… Our environment is under threat because of this terrorist attack.’

-In May 2025, the State of Palestine formally declared the destruction in Gaza as ecocide.
+In May 2025, the Permanent Mission of the State of Palestine to the Kingdom of the Netherlands formally described the environmental destruction in Gaza as ecocide, citing that less than 5 per cent of agricultural land remains suitable for cultivation.
 Legal experts, including Forensic Architecture and Law for Palestine, submitted evidence to the International Criminal Court, arguing that the environmental devastation meets the threshold for prosecution under emerging ecocide frameworks.

 This is the first state-level use of the term, widely supported by many human rights groups and international institutions, and has opened up the possibility of Gaza being a justifiable case study for it, given the intentional widespread destruction and environmental fallout.